utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 Postman will automatically include your auth details in the relevant part of the request, for example in __Headers__.

-For more detail on implementing different types of auth in your Postman requests, check out the [Authorizing requests overview](/docs/sending-requests/authorization/authorization/).
+For more detail on implementing different types of auth in your Postman requests, see [Request authorization in Postman](/docs/sending-requests/authorization/authorization/).

 Once your auth and other request details are set up, select __Send__ to run your request.

 ### Configuring request headers

-Some APIs require you to send particular headers along with requests, typically to provide more metadata about the operation you are performing.
+Some APIs require you to send particular headers along with requests, typically to provide more metadata about the operation you're performing.
 You can set these up in the __Headers__ tab.
 Enter any key-value pairs you need and Postman will send them along with your request.
 As you enter text, Postman prompts you with common options you can use to autocomplete your setup, such as `Content-Type`.

 ![Header Types](https://assets.postman.com/postman-docs/v10/presets-v10.jpg)